spotlightpa/poor-richard/content/news/2022-02-01-SPLPSERSTUES.md

 However, the board was never given both numbers, the report said, only the higher one.

-In an email, Carl cited the more conservative estimate and asked Grell whether management should consider “holding off” disclosing the lower figure to the board “until we can discuss it further.”
+In an email, Carl cited the lower estimate and asked Grell whether management should consider “holding off” disclosing the lower figure to the board “until we can discuss it further.”
+He explained to Grell that in his “professional opinion” the lower figure “did not add value,” but notes that “it was requested.”

 If the board approved the higher figure, Grell replied to Carl, “leave it alone.”
 In an interview with Womble, Grossman said that Grell indicated to him that he was not to share it with the board unless someone asked again.

+The investigative report found that Carl, Grossman, and Aon all agreed at the time that the higher number reflected the correct calculation.

-Eighteen minutes later, the board approved the higher figure in a vote without a “no” vote.
-Torsella and two other skeptical board members abstained.
+Eighteen minutes later, the board approved the higher figure with nobody voting “no.” Torsella and two other skeptical board members abstained.

 According to the Womble probe, PSERS investment experts began to detect flaws in the figure the very next day.
 By early March, Aon had written the fund to say it had made serious mistakes.